Level 3: Advanced Integration

 The course will no longer be highlighted green with a waiting status.
 Instead, it will appear without highlighting as other courses on your schedule.

-I am interested in doing an away rotation and understanding how to use VSAS, but I would appreciate a few pointers…
+I am interested in doing an away rotation and understanding how to use VSLO, but I would appreciate a few pointers…

-Visit the VSAS FAQ page online for some basic info and tips.
+Visit the VSLO FAQ page online for some basic info and tips.

 and scheduling visiting students.
 It may take a while to receive a response.